E-Prance Manual Coffee Mill UK Review

 For around £13-20 the E-Prance model is one of the most affordable manual coffee grinders on the UK market right now.

 It sells on a consistent basis, looks really good and is certainly stylish.
-It has a lot of buyer reviews online and has achieved and maintained a very good rating of 90% buyer satisfaction from actual buyers.
-That is a high rating reached over a consistent period of time.
+It has a lot of buyer reviews online and has achieved and maintained a good rating of 80% buyer satisfaction from actual buyers.
+That is a consistent rating reached over a consistent period of time.

 This is of course a manual grinder that can produce enough grains to make up to 3 cups of coffee.
 So clearly that tells you that is suitable for grinding a small amount of coffee.
 That is always the best thing to do as you then have fresh coffee, as and when you need it.

 It can grind around 30 grams of coffee grains.
 It uses a ceramic blade and there are no plastic parts that could otherwise flavour the natural taste of the coffee bean.
 You can also adjust this one from coarse and all the way down to a fine grain.

 We have completed a full review below.
 However if you are pushed for time you can click here to check availability at Amazon UK

 Below you can see a video of this manual grinder from E-Prance being used.
 That will give you a better feel and help make your decision easier, to see if this is the right model for you.

 Features of the E-Prance Coffee Mill At A Glance

 - Can grind 30 grams, enough for 3 cups